ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ing rules for courting in church:
-A young gentleman happening to eft at
-church in a pew adjoining one in which sat a
-young lady for whom he conceived a sudden
-and violent passion, was desirous of entering
-into a courtship on the spot, but the place not
-being suitable for a formal declaration, the
 case suggested the following plan : He politely
 handed his fair neighbor a Bible opened with a
 pin stuck in the following text—Second Epistla